Many of the posts on this website allow you to leave comments and discuss the article with other readers.

 Comments that are clearly off-topic or inappropriate will usually be rejected.

 Comments that are considered to be unhelpful will sometimes be rejected.
 By all means, correct, challenge, criticise, disagree, but do so in a way that helps readers to understand more, not less.
 An example of an unhelpful comment could be a reader stating “You shouldn’t do that” in response to a tutorial article, but without explaining why.
 Such comments are part of the reason that forums can be so unhelpful for beginners.
-In many cases comments like this will be allowed but challenged, in extreme cases they will be rejected.
+In most cases, comments like this will be allowed but challenged, in extreme cases they will be rejected.

 The article no longer accepts comments